 Where do we stay?

 Your security is our first priority.
-You will stay on one of our fenced and gated compounds in a guesthouse.
-It is a bunk bed set up, split into a girl’s room and a boy’s room with a kitchen, indoor plumbing and a shower.
+You will stay in one of our fenced and gated compounds in the team quarters guesthouse.
+The guest house is split into a girl’s room and a boy’s room with a kitchen, indoor plumbing, and a shower.

 What do we eat?